Best Ways to See the Wild Horses of the Outer Banks

 Can You Feed And Pet The Wild Horses?

 Seeing a wild horse in person is an exciting and rare event, and it’s understandable that you want to get close!
 What is important to remember, however, is that these horses are not the same as you’ll find on a horse farm.
-The wild animals are just that – wild and feral – which means they’re less predictable than domestic horses.
+The wild animals are just that – wild, which means they’re less predictable than domestic horses.
 For that reason, it is illegal to get any closer than 50 feet from a wild horse.

 Although you can’t walk up and pet or feed a wild horse, you are certainly welcome to take photographs of them roaming in the sand dunes to bring memories home.